 6. Advise on issues involving employee performance appraisal and performance management, discipline, and turnover.

-7. Describe and recommend appropriate employee compensation/remuneration practices.
+7. Describe and recommend appropriate employee compensation/remuneration practices suited to particular settings and goals.

 Students must have successfully completed MGMT11-101 Organisational Behaviour OR CORE11-002 Leadership and Team Dynamics or equivalent prior to undertaking MGMT13-305.